A-Awad1/Todo-List-Application/README.md

 Features:

 - Multilingual application that contains both English and Arabic languages and can switch between them
-- Contains full CRUD operations for tasks
+- Contains full CRUD operations for tasks they interact with JSON API
 - Add new task to the list
 - update task on the list
 - Delete task from the list